 Addressing the Root Causes of Healthcare Professional Departures: Strategies for Retention and Recruitment

-As the U.S. population continues to grow, expected to rise from 332 million in 2022 to 361 million by 2032, the demand for healthcare services will only increase.
-By 2032, it is projected that there will be around 73 million adults over the age of 65—representing a significant strain on healthcare resources.
-Compounding the situation, nearly 45% of physicians are over the age of 55, foreshadowing a wave of retirements that will further exacerbate staffing challenges.
+As the U.S. population continues to expand, growing from 332 million in 2022 to an estimated 361 million by 2032, the demand for healthcare services will surge.
+By that time, it’s anticipated that there will be around 73 million adults aged 65 and older, presenting an immense strain on healthcare resources.
+Compounding these challenges, nearly 45% of physicians are over the age of 55, hinting at a forthcoming wave of retirements that will intensify the staffing crisis.

 Burnout and Job Dissatisfaction